quarkus-qe/quarkus-test-suite/README.md

 - `serverless`: use Openshift Serverless to deploy the app
 - `quarkus-cli`: tests use Quarkus CLI, which needs to be installed ( see https://quarkus.io/guides/cli-tooling for details)
 - `podman-incompatible`: tests, which require Docker as a container engine and are not compatible with Podman.
+- `long-running`: tests, which run for a long time and therefore are disabled in PR CI

 ## Running against Red Hat build of Quarkus